Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Summary and outlook

 \section{Summary and outlook}

 In this paper, we derived the CKT for chiral fermions with self-energy corrections.
-By applying this formalism to non-equilibrium neutrinos interacting with electrons in equilibrium, we found the neutrino currents along the magnetic fields and neutrino spin Hall effect induced by the temperature and chemical potential gradients.
+By applying this formalism to nonequilibrium neutrinos interacting with electrons in equilibrium, we found the neutrino currents along the magnetic fields and neutrino spin Hall effect induced by the density gradient.
 Combined with the quantum corrections to the collision terms found previously~\cite{Yamamoto:2020zrs}, the present results provide a more complete CKT.

-While the magnetic-field induced neutrino current previously found in ref.~\cite{Yamamoto:2021hjs} is $\mathcal{O}(G_{\rm F}^2)$, the one found in this paper is $\mathcal{O}(G_{\rm F})$, and the latter is naively more dominant in $G_{\rm F}$.
-On the other hand, the latter requires the anisotropic neutrino distribution at the classical level.
-In the context of core-collapse supernovae, which contribution is more effective is a dynamical question that needs to be checked by numerical simulations.
-This issue would be important for pulsar kicks, to which these neutrino chiral transport phenomena contribute; see ref.~\cite{Kamada:2022nyt} and references therein.
+While the magnetic-field-induced neutrino current previously found in Ref.~\cite{Yamamoto:2021hjs} is $\mathcal{O}(G_{\rm F}^2)$, the one found in this paper is $\mathcal{O}(G_{\rm F})$, and the latter is naively more dominant in $G_{\rm F}$.
+On the other hand, the latter requires the anisotropic neutrino distribution, which may be generated by a strong magnetic field~\cite{Vilenkin:1995um,Yamamoto:2021hjs}, rotation~\cite{Takiwaki:2017tpe}, convective motion~\cite{Wongwathanarat:2012zp}, etc., in core-collapse supernovae.
+Which contribution is more effective is a dynamical question that needs to be checked by numerical simulations of chiral radiation hydrodynamics.
+This issue would be important for pulsar kicks, to which these neutrino chiral transport phenomena contribute; see Ref.~\cite{Kamada:2022nyt} and references therein.

 Our results indicate the potential relevance of the neutrino spin Hall effect in the physics of core-collapse supernovae.
-Similarly, the electron spin Hall effect due to the temperature and chemical potential gradients of neutrinos should also appear at the core of supernovae, where neutrinos are thermalized.
+Similarly, the electron spin Hall effect due to the neutrino density gradient should also appear at the core of supernovae, where neutrinos are thermalized.
 To our knowledge, this is the first example of the spin Hall effect of fermions realized in nature.
 It would be interesting to investigate how the presence of these spin Hall effects modifies the evolution of core-collapse supernovae.
 While we focused on the flat spacetime in this paper, extensions to curved spacetime would lead to an additional spin Hall effect of leptons due to the gravitational field similar to photons~\cite{Gosselin:2006wp,Oancea:2020khc,Mameda:2022ojk} and gravitons~\cite{Yamamoto:2017gla,Andersson:2020gsj}.
 Incorporating these chiral transport phenomena, which are inevitable consequences of the Standard Model, would provide genuine first-principles simulations of supernovae.